Howard University College of Medicine: History

 Founders of Howard University appreciated the urgent need for medical education in the District of Columbia after the Civil War.
 The name of Howard University is in honor of Major General Oliver Otis Howard.
 The civil war had just ended, and freed African American people were migrating to the nation's capital in large numbers.

 The opening exercise for the newly created medical department was held at the First Congregational Church of Christ on November 5, 1868.
 The charter approving incorporation of Howard University specified that a department would be devoted to medicine.
 Dr. Silas Loomis, one of the university founders, was named the first dean of the medical department in 1868.
 Among the first five faculty members was Alexander Thomas Augusta, reportedly the first African American to serve on a medical school faculty in the United States.

 The first classes began on November 9, 1868.
 There were eight students in attendance and the classes were being taught by five faculty members.
 The faculty members were Drs.
 Silas Loomis, Robert Reyburn, Joseph Taber Johnson, Lafayette Loomis, and Alexander Thomas Augusta).

 In 1869, a building for the medical department and Freedmen's Hospital was constructed by the Freedmen's Bureau on Pomeroy Street, presently Fifth Street NW.
 The building housed the medical and pharmacy program (and later the dental program), as well as, the Freedmen's Hospital.
 In 1927, a new facility was constructed on W Street.

 The first alumni association for the college was formed in 1871 by the five graduates of that year.
 The members of the new association were, William Bennit, James Bowen, George Brooks, Danforth Nichols, and Joseph A. Sladen.
+In 1923, President Calvin Coolidge, 30th president of the United States, supported Howard University College of Medicine by appropriating $500,000 of federal funds addressing the need for more Black doctors.
 In 1945, the Howard University Medical Alumni Association (HUMAAA) was incorporated in the District of Columbia.

 In September 2020, Michael Bloomberg donated $32.8 million to help lower student debt at the institution.
+In October of 2022, Andrea A. Hayes Dixon became the first Black woman to become dean of the school.

+In 2024, Howard University College of Medicine received a $175 million gift from Bloomberg Philanthropies to support the school's endowment.